These are some of the things that destroy a marriage I see constantly which could have been easily avoided.

 Lack of Intimacy

 Intimacy includes a lot more than just sex.
 It’s about making your partner feel wanted.
 When your sex life is dwindling, so is your emotional intimacy.
 It can be a breeding ground for serious relationship issues like constant bickering, stonewalling, and infidelity.
-A marriage without intimacy is not a marriage which is going to go off the tracks sooner rather than later.
+A marriage without intimacy is not a marriage that is going to go off the tracks sooner rather than later.

 Marriages strive for intimacy and communication.
 This study suggests that intimacy doesn’t only affect your marital satisfaction, there is also a positive correlation between good health and regular sexual activity.
 When that is gone, it seriously affects your partner’s self-esteem and resentment starts to build up.